skippyr/river-dreams/README.md

 ## Customization

 You can use environment variables to change River Dreams behaviors.
-For boolean values, use C standart: `1` for true and `0` for false.
+For boolean values, use C standard: `1` for true and `0` for false.

 If the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT` is not set, it will set it with value `1` if your terminal only supports the 4-bits color pallete and `0` if not.
 This will allow you to use River Dreams even when your terminal does not support the symbols used by default.